GLOBAL MARKETS-Growth worries slam stocks, oil, emerging markets

 “It smells like there is a high degree of involvement from systematic traders, rather than fundamental traders.
 The magnitude of the move has been disproportionate to the change in the fundamentals,” he said.

-Concerns about global growth have hit oil prices hard, though they rose slightly in late afternoon trading.
-Brent crude oil was up at $90.17 a barrel, after touching its lowest level since December 2010 at $88.11.
-U.S. November crude was flat at $85.80.
+Concerns about global growth have hit oil prices hard, though they pared losses in midday trading.
+Brent crude oil fell to $89.79 a barrel, after touching its lowest level since December 2010 at $88.11.
+U.S. November crude was flat at $85.72.

 The risk aversion has boosted buying in safe-haven government debt.
 Lipper data shows U.S.-based taxable bond funds attracted $12.7 billion in inflows for the week ended Wednesday, a one-week record, while U.S. equity funds saw $6.7 billion in outflows, with most coming from exchange-traded funds.